 The talented folk behind Pasteur Street Brewery use American-style craft beer techniques and Vietnamese flavours to create an exciting range of beers that all nail the WOW-factor.
 It’s the first enterprise of its kind in Ho Chi Minh City, and it so far Pasteur Street has been an absolute hit with locals, expats and visitors.

 We love Pasteur Street beers so much that we asked to take them on tour.
-If you book one of our special beer upgrade packages, you’ll get to try Pasteur Street’s Passionfruit Wheat Beer, Jasmine IPA and Saigon Saison.
+If you book one of our special beer upgrade packages, you’ll get to try Pasteur Street’s Passionfruit Wheat Beer, Jasmine IPA and Spice Island Saison.

 In package one you’ll get three 500ml growlers (one of each variety listed above) for VND456,000, which is the same price you’d pay in Pasteur Street’s taproom.